OpenDiS/OpenDiS/doc/tutorials/strain_hardening/strain_hardening_on_cpu.md

 ### Strain Hardening Simulation on CPU
 Strain hardening, also known as work hardening, in single crystals is a process that increases the strength and hardness of a material by plastic deformation.
 This phenomenon occurs due to the movement and interaction of dislocations within the crystal structure.
-This is an example demonstrating how to simulate strain hardening with ExaDiS on GPU.
+This is an example demonstrating how to simulate strain hardening with ExaDiS on CPU.

 To run the simulation, execute the following commands in the corresponding example directory:
 ```bash